bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS?
 How does it differ from other JavaScript frameworks?

 React JS is a a Javascript library used for the creation of web user interfaces.
 It displays dynamic and interactive data via reusable 'components', and utilizes server-side-rendering of such interfaces, essentially compartmentalizing a solution to the View, in the standard Model View Controller (MVC) paradigm.
+React JS differs from other JS frameworks in that it

 2. Explain briefly the React Component Lifecycle.
 Name three of the methods that are a part of the lifecycle and what they do.